Table of Contents

 Implied contracts of employment are legally binding agreements that are not written or orally expressed.
 Instead, they are deemed to exist due to an employer’s actions and behavior.
 Implied contracts of employment are easy to “create” but difficult to enforce because they are hard to prove.

-A contract implied in fact arises when employees can reasonably infer their employment conditions based on their role and how their employer treats them.
+Contracts implied in fact are employment agreements that courts recognize based on the parties’ conduct and circumstances rather than written or spoken terms.
+These arise when employees can reasonably infer their employment conditions based on their role and how their employer treats them.

 To illustrate, suppose a tech company regularly hires the same cybersecurity technician for their services at $90 per hour.
 The company then asks the technician to fix their systems for only $60 per hour.
 Even though the technician did not have an official employment contract, they could seek additional payment by referencing their past agreements to prove an implied-by-fact contract.